Labiba102/Inertial-convolution/README.md

 - **Mod6: 2,382,208** = 1,201,280 (the 1×1 channel-mixing matrix multiplies in both layers) + 1,180,928 (`fc1` + `fc2`).
 The divergence computation and the periphery weighting are element-wise and are not counted.
 - **Mod7/8/9: 1,180,928** = `fc1` + `fc2` only.
 Their convolution cost is invisible to the counter, so **these three rows are not a fair comparison with Mod6**.
 Functionally they do the same kind of work as Mod6.

-Adding the divergence (about 0.15M operations, using the accounting in `_metric_calculations_.xlsx`) and the periphery weighting (at most about 0.15M) gives a rough estimate of **≈2.7M FLOPs for Mod6**, still roughly 78% below LeNet-3×3.
+Adding the divergence (about 0.15M operations, using the accounting in [`results/_metric_calculations_.xlsx`](results/_metric_calculations_.xlsx)) and the periphery weighting (at most about 0.15M) gives a rough estimate of **≈2.7M FLOPs for Mod6**, still roughly 78% below LeNet-3×3.
 This is a back-of-envelope estimate, not a measurement.
 The counted FLOPs should be read as an idealised operation count, not measured compute.

 ### What the gate does and does not save